meowind/documentation/syntax/functions.md

     }));
 }
 ```
-we can simplify filter() call even more with inline body
+we can simplify anonymous function even more by using inline body
 ```
 func main() {
     console::write_ln(filter([1, 2, 3, 4, 5], func(x) => return x % 2 == 0));